isabella232/pmp-support-site/docs/developers/050_best_practices.md

 ## Image crops

 Enclosures for images include the metadata field `crop`.
-To keep these useful, please try to constrain yourself to this set of known "semantic crop identifiers":
+For consistency, refer to this set of known "semantic crop identifiers":

 Crop      | Description
 --------- | ---------------